 If there is under or over-production of thyroid hormone then treatment is with thyroid hormone replacement or antithyroid medication under the supervision of an endocrinologist.
 Radioactive iodine treatment, radiofrequency ablation of nodules or surgical removal are other alternatives.

 For benign nodules, management will be dependent on whether they are causing compression of the breathing or swallowing apparatus or indeed if there is a large component of the gland that is behind the breastbone.
 In these situations, removing either half of or the whole thyroid gland may relieve symptoms.
-An alternative treatment option is radiofrequency ablation of some smaller nodules.

 About 5% of solitary thyroid nodules turn out to be cancerous.
 The commonest type is called papillary thyroid cancer.
 This has the best prognosis and comprises 80% of all thyroid cancers.